Differentiating frictionally locked asperities from kinematically coupled zones: A transdimensional scheme of locking inversion

-Equation~(\ref{eq:likelihood_asperity_configuration}) is a conversion formula to transform the likelihoods of different series expansions of locking parameter fields, since asperity configuration is one of \add{the }series expansions of a locking-parameter field.
+Equation~(\ref{eq:likelihood_asperity_configuration}) is a conversion formula to transform the likelihoods of different series expansions of locking-parameter fields, since asperity configuration is one of the series expansions of a locking-parameter field.
 Then, for brevity, the left-hand side $L(\{ \boldsymbol\xi_n,r_n\}_{n=1,...,n_{\rm p}}; n_{\rm p})$ of eq.~(\ref{eq:likelihood_asperity_configuration}) may also be denoted by $L(\Psi; n_{\rm p})$.

 To solve the above transdimensional problem, we now conduct an objective point estimation of the hyperparameter $n_{\rm p}$.
 Bayesian information criterion~\citep[BIC;][]{schwarz1978estimating} states that the marginal likelihood of the hyperparameter $n_{\rm p}$ is given by the conditional maximum likelihood of the model parameters minus the penalty term proportional to the number of model parameters (now 3$n_{\rm p}$), weighted by the log number of data divided by 2: